Blesmol/pfscf/doc/templates.md

 </details>

-## Finding the correct coordinates
+## Finding the Correct Coordinates

 Let's be honest from the beginning: Finding the correct coordinates for adding own content is always fiddly and a lot of try-and-error.
 However, there are a few ways to make life easier here.